elmital/FixMCStats/README.md

 ```
 * the fix add a custom statistic and can be deactivated in the mod config file
 ** the fix is experimental and can be deactivated in the mod config file
+*** the fix use your computer configured language (or the JVM one if using arg) simply change the translation in MC will not fix the bug
 ```

 **Custom statistics created by the mod may not be translated in your language actually only French and English are supported.**